qserena/react-aspnet/README.md

-# React Client with ASP.NET Core Web Api
+# React Client with ASP.NET Core Web API

 ## Description
 This is a fullstack CRUD (Create, Read, Update, Delete) application with a React client, an ASP.NET Core Web API and a SQL Server database.